 Skiing - Resort, Heli & Touring

-Whare Kea’s chalet, at 1750 metres above sea level on the slopes of Dragonfly Peak, makes an ideal base for skiing in the dramatic alpine setting.
+During the winter months the Lake Wanaka region is a skiers dream.
+With easy access to three of the South Island major Ski Resorts and thousands of hectares of untouched heliski terrain.
+Whare Kea’s chalet, at 1750 metres above sea level on the slopes of Dragonfly Peak, makes an ideal base for skiing in a dramatic alpine setting.

 Wanaka has a wealth of tramping options that take you into the unrivalled alpine surrounds, with trips ranging from one to eight days.
 Many are around the three- to four-day mark and all are recommended during fair weather in the months of November to April.